DIGImend/digimend.github.io/index.md

     <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

-Even 10 Euro would make it easier to buy an occasional problematic tablet to figure out that initialization sequence or a bug in the driver.
+Even 10 euro would make it easier to buy an occasional problematic tablet to figure out that initialization sequence or a bug in the driver.
 Thank you!